 Working links are Red, other references, use Navigation Panel choices.

-All photos included here are in the Public Domain in the United States of America unless otherwise noted.
+All Indian Chiefs Photos included here are in the Public Domain (PD) in the United States of America unless noted otherwise.
+Western photographers are noted in the Players (if I have a workable date for them) [LOC = Library of Congress].
 Nothing in the way of enhancement has been done to these photographs they are as originally produced.

 Here, in alphabetical order, usually by their anglicized name, are photographs and paintings of some of the Chiefs who led the various tribes.
 Their Indian names are also referenced, if available.
 Some of these men were War Chiefs, some were not. (currently 30 items)